 The West Midlands region includes:

-Our members range from large national trusts that give grants in the region to locally-based grant givers and individuals.
+Our members range from large national trusts that give grants in the region to locally-based grant givers, social investors and individuals.

 We aim to:

-WMFN is managed strategically by an Executive Committee, the members of which are elected at the AGM.
-Administration is handled by our Secretary.
+WMFN is managed strategically by a Board of Trustees, the members of which are elected at the AGM.
+Co-ordination and administration is handled by our Secretary.

-Executive Committee members 2017 (pictured at end of page): Pauline Roche, RnR Organisation (Individual member) (Chair); Peter Hughes, Charity Bank (Vice Chair); Steven Simpson, Harborne Parish Lands Charity (Treasurer); Melinda Connelly, BBC Children in Need; Debbie Pippard, Barrow Cadbury Trust; David Owen, Rubery Owen Trust; Steve Baylis, Archdiocese of Birmingham; Popinder Kaur, The Haven; Laura Rollason, Big Lottery Fund.
+Trustees 2018 (pictured at end of page): Pauline Roche, RnR Organisation (Individual member) (Chair); Peter Hughes, Charity Bank (Vice Chair); Steven Simpson, Harborne Parish Lands Charity (Treasurer); Melinda Connelly, BBC Children in Need; Debbie Pippard, Barrow Cadbury Trust; David Owen, Rubery Owen Trust; Popinder Kaur, The Haven and Yvonne Gilligan, Edwards Trust.

 The organisation is funded by its membership subscription and additional grants given by specific members.